SparkleNetworks/LinkedInNET/README.md

 **WARNING: [LinkedIn is changing a lot of things in its developer program](https://developer.linkedin.com/blog/posts/2015/developer-program-changes).
 When using this API, your applications might break on May 12, 2015**.

-**WARNING**: many documented URLs in this project are broken because LinkedIn changed the documentation pages.
+**WARNING:** many documented URLs in this project are broken because LinkedIn changed the documentation pages.
 Here is the [old documentation via the WaybackMachine](https://web.archive.org/web/20140719025807/http://developer.linkedin.com/documents/people).

 > Starting on May 12, 2015, we will be limiting the open APIs to only support the following uses: